-Georgia governor calls shooting video ‘absolutely horrific’
+Arrests made in shooting death of black man after outcry

 The runner crosses the road to pass the pickup on the passenger side, then crosses back in front of the truck.
 A gunshot sounds, and the video shows the runner grappling with a man in the street over what appears to be a shotgun or rifle.
 A second shot can be heard, and the runner can be seen punching the man.
 A third shot is fired at point-blank range.
 The runner staggers a few feet and falls face down.

 Brunswick defense attorney Alan Tucker identified himself Thursday as the person who shared the video with the radio station.
-In a statement, Tucker said he does not currently represent anyone involved in the case.
+In a statement, Tucker said he wasn’t representing anyone involved in the case.
 He said he released the video “because my community was being ripped apart by erroneous accusations and assumptions.”

 Tucker did not say how he obtained the video.
 He did not immediately respond to a phone message or an email.